LI-Mingzhi/gff3-calculate/README.md

-These perl scripts are using to grap gene sturcture informations from gff3 file.
+These perl scripts are using to grape gene sturcture informations from gff3 file.